mdixitk/MD/content/publication/dixit-2016-chemical/index.md

 publication_types: ["2"]
 abstract: ""
 featured: true
-summary:we illustrate the
+summary: we illustrate the
-catalytic control exerted by trichodiene synthase, and in particular, we discover that to avoid formation of byproducts, the enzyme raises the energy of bisabolyl carbocation, which is a general mechanistic branching point in many sesquiterpene cyclases, resulting in an essentially concerted cyclization cascade.
+catalytic control exerted by trichodiene synthase, and in particular, we discover that to avoid formation of byproducts, the enzyme raises the energy of bisabolyl carbocation.
 publication: "*ACS Catalysis*"
 ---